pcwii/help-skill/README.md

 Scrapes the skills directory to provide conversational help on installed skills

 ## Description
-This skill will provide discriptive help for the installed skills by scraping the Readme files.
+This skill will provide descriptive help for the installed skills by scraping the Readme files.
 ## Examples
-Todo Add Examples
+* "help"
 ## Conversational Context
 * "hey mycroft:"
 * Request: "help"